parkseokjin/Voice-Recognition-and-Face-Detection-using-Python/README.md

 Since face recognition and voice recognition have to run simultaneously, we needed to apply multi-threading.

-We used ThreadPoolExecutor from thon concurrent module.
+We used ThreadPoolExecutor from concurrent module.

-By assigning threads for each recognitioni process, we can run face recognition and voice recognition concurrently.
+By assigning threads for each recognition process, we can run face recognition and voice recognition concurrently.